brodieaustin/avalon-novel/index.markdown

 The chambermaid, clutching the princess' daytime undergarments, trying desperately to get her dressed so she could move on to her other morning chores, took a step back, took several in fact, catching her foot on the base of the clawed dressing table.
 "No, I promise you.
 This isn't me.
 I delivered the house mistress your request.
 I swear."

 Now circling around a worn spot in the layered carpets in her chambers, the princess fumed, "No you didn't.
 You're a sneaking and conniving thing."
 She paused, "And you're not good at your job.
 I know.
 I saw when you attended Avalon.
 I saw your little mistakes then, and I see them now.
 There's nothing left to do but..."
-The princess made for a lattice-work grill at the end of a pipe extending from the stone wall.
+The princess made for a lattice-work grill at the end of a pipe extending from the wall.

 The chambermaid dashed towards the princess, seized her arm without realizing what she was doing, "Please no..."